-Daniel, Hananiah, Mishael and Azariah are all described in Daniel 1:4 as “youths”, which seems to be a word which can mean anything from a child to a young man.
-Nebuchadnezzar took them to Babylon in the 4th year of Jehoiakim as youths who were already well educated and wise, with the intention of training them further.
-This suggests a level of education similar to what we might call “further education” or university.
-They seem to have been very capable young men, with God’s blessing upon them, so they may have been younger than others.
+Daniel, Hananiah, Mishael and Azariah are all described in Daniel 1:4 as “youths” – a word which can mean anything from a child to a young man.
+In the 4th year of Jehoiakim when Nebuchadnezzar took them to Babylon, they were already considered well-educated and wise.
+Nebuchadnezzar intended to train them further probably to a level of education similar to what we might call “further education” or university.
+They were very capable young men, with God’s blessing upon them, so they may have been younger than others.

-If, then, they were all around the same age, about 16-17, when they were taken to Babylon, this suggests that they would have been about 13 when Josiah died after reigning 31 years.
+If they were all around the same age when they were taken to Babylon – about 16-17 – this suggests that they would have been about 13 when Josiah died after reigning 31 years.
 If so, they would have been born in approximately the 18th or 19th year of Josiah.

-30 was an important age for men who were Levites and priests like Ezekiel (Numbers 4 cf. Numbers 8:24-26 and 1 Chronicles 23:3, 24-27), and seems to have been important for God in the lives of a few other people too (Joseph became second in command in Egypt at 30 (Genesis 41:46), David became king at 30 (2 Samuel 5:4), Jesus began his ministry at about 30 (Luke 3:23)).
+30 was an important age for men who were Levites and priests like Ezekiel (Numbers 4 cf. Numbers 8:24-26 and 1 Chronicles 23:3, 24-27).
+It also seems to have been important for God in the lives of a few other people (eg. Joseph became second in command in Egypt at 30 (Genesis 41:46), David became king at 30 (2 Samuel 5:4) and Jesus began his ministry at about 30 (Luke 3:23)).

-If Ezekiel was 30 years old in the 5th year of Jehoiachin’s captivity – which was also the 5th year of the reign of Judah’s last king, Zedekiah – then he would have been about 25 when taken into captivity, and about 13-14 when Josiah died.
-As such, he would also have been born in about the 17th or 18th year of Josiah.
+The 5th year of Jehoiachin’s captivity was also the 5th year of the reign of Judah’s last king, Zedekiah.
+If Ezekiel was 30 years old at that time, then he also would have been born in about the 17th or 18th year of Josiah.
+As such, he would have been about 13-14 when Josiah died, and 25 when taken into captivity.

-So Daniel, Hananiah, Mishael, Azariah and Ezekiel were probably all about the same age within just a few years – about 21-23 years younger than Jeremiah.
+Daniel, Hananiah, Mishael, Azariah and Ezekiel were probably all about the same age to within just a few years – about 21-23 years younger than Jeremiah.

-It seems likely that the amazing events of the 18th year of Josiah’s reign – when the Book of the Law was re-discovered and read to all the people, idolatry was spectacularly suppressed and the Passover feast was kept with great enthusiasm – did have a long-term effect.
-Some parents were encouraged to worship God more, and they passed on the love of God to their children.
+It seems likely that the amazing events of the 18th year of Josiah’s reign did have a long-term effect.
+The Book of the Law was re-discovered and read to all the people, idolatry was spectacularly suppressed and the Passover feast was kept with great enthusiasm.
+Some parents were encouraged to worship God more, and they probably passed on the love of God to their children.